-Your heating system should also be inspected for leaks.
-Untreated leak problems can lead to much bigger issues and expensive repairs, as well as safety issues.
-Furnaces burn fuel to produce heat, and when you have leaky pipes that are in close proximity to them, your entire system could be at risk of sudden failure that will require a costly furnace repair.
+- Your heating system should be inspected for leaks.
+These can lead to much bigger issues and expensive repairs, as well as safety issues.

-The heat exchanger is critical; make sure you’re able to examine this for any sign of excessive wear and tear.
-Failure to do this can cause carbon monoxide to leak from your HVAC system, creating a deadly problem in your household.
+- The heat exchanger must be examined for any signs of excessive wear and tear.
+Failure to do this can cause carbon monoxide leaks, creating a deadly problem in your household.

-Once your entire HVAC system has been maintained and inspected, a quality technician will be able to give you an in-depth review of your appliance that lets you know about its current condition.
-Repair and replacement needs will be brought up to you so you can stay in the know about your system.
-Houston HVAC contractors have a responsibility to make sure the owner of the appliance they’re inspecting knows exactly what type of condition their unit is in.
+Once your entire HVAC system has been maintained and inspected, your technician will give you an in-depth review of your system’s condition.
+If your system needs repairs or is headed towards its last days, they’ll recommend solutions for repair and replacement.
+Houston HVAC contractors have a responsibility to make sure the owner of the appliance they’re inspecting knows exactly what condition their unit is in.

-As a consumer, it’s important to look at this entire process as an investment.
-A regular HVAC tune up can help you optimize the efficiency of your HVAC equipment, and receiving a report from a licensed technician at the conclusion of your inspection will ensure that you stay ahead of any type of expensive repairs that may be coming up.
-Investing in regular maintenance visits will ensure you maximize the life of your current system.
+The many parts of a tune-up are meant to ensure that HVAC systems are at their best.
+While they may seem unnecessary, it’s important to look at maintenance as an investment.
+Regular tune-ups can help you optimize the efficiency of your HVAC equipment, and receiving a report from a licensed technician will help you stay ahead of repairs and maximize the life of your system.

-Mission AC & Plumbing helps you keep your heating and cooling units in the best possible condition.
-Our year-round HVAC Houston maintenance plans pair your system with the ongoing service it needs.
-Featuring a routine that includes over 21 steps, we take every measure necessary to ensure your HVAC system lasts as long as possible while maintaining peak performance.
-For more information on how we can help you, call our team at 713-520-2012 for additional details on our services.
+Mission AC & Plumbing helps you keep your HVAC system in the best possible condition.
+Our HVAC maintenance plans pair your system with the ongoing service it needs.
+Featuring a routine that includes over 21 steps, our tune-ups ensure your HVAC system lasts as long as possible at peak performance.
+For more information, contact us today.